Skip to main content

 1. Preheat oven to 350°F. Grease or line an 8x8-inch baking pan with parchment paper.

-2. In a medium bowl, whisk melted butter and sugar until smooth.
+2. In a medium bowl, cream butter and sugar until light and fluffy using a mixer.

 3. Beat in eggs one at a time, then stir in vanilla.